-- live with a family for a short term fixed period
+- stay with a family for a short period of time

-- stay with a family on a regular basis for one or more days each week
+- stay with a family on a regular basis for a day or more each week

-- move in with a family long term
+- live with a family on a long term basis

 Benefits of choosing Shared Lives

 If you need care, you can join Shared Lives instead of going into a care home or having a home carer.
 People who join and live in a family environment with a Shared Lives carer usually find that their lives improve.

 If you're not sure whether Shared Lives is right for you, have a look at our YouTube clips below.
 They show Shared Lives families and their carers talking openly about their experiences of the scheme.

 - An overview of Shared Lives